The internet is a vast place, beautiful and terrible.

 Most social media business people and private practice therapists are business owners use that platform for marketing and advertising.

 Brands and pages are carefully curated with the specific intention of attracting potential customers.
 While a therapist’s social media account can give you insight into their values as a clinician, their page should not be a substitute for therapy.
 But that is also the case for a website.
 The page of Melanie, Nicole and of “narcisme.blog” isn’t a substitute for therapy, but it’s helpful for self healers if they use the easy search function.

 The question is what the type of marketing is?
 How transparent is the owner about his company and how his products work?
 How excellent is the service, and how pushy is the marketing and sales?

 That is great on all counts.

-When it comes to following up with her clients, both Melanie and Dr Nicole are excellent examples for many therapists.
+When it comes to following up with their clients, both Melanie and Dr. Nicole are excellent examples for many therapists.

 Therapists still have too little time.
 The waiting lists are incredibly long.
 They refer to a general practitioner, which offers no solution.
 Who then listens for 30 minutes and possibly prescribes a remedy.